BrunoTeixeira1996/waiw/README.md

 	- movie_rating table
 	  | id | movie_id | user_id | rating_id | comments |

-- Connect with go into db
-- Insert dummy data into the db
+- [X] Insert dummy data into the db
-- Visualize data in website

-- Create `uploadmovie` endpoint to upload a movie
-  - Create a form and upload to db
-  - The image will be saved in a `images` folder with a random generated name and that name will be saved in the database
+- [X] Build css and html base
+- [X] Use dummy data to check if backend and frontend are communicating

 ## Useful stuff